gjpelletier/EasyMLR/README.md

 ## Example 1.
 Automatic cross-validated optimization of LogisticRegression hyperparameters

-In this example we will use **logistic_auto** to automatically optimize the XGBoost hyperparameters using cross-validation.
+In this example we will use **logistic_auto** to automatically optimize the LogisticRegression hyperparameters using cross-validation.
 The logistic_auto function encodes and standardizes the X values by default.

 Run the following code:
 ```